 Look for recurring patterns in interview notes, such as:

-- Users struggling with a specific feature.
+- Users are struggling with a specific feature.

 - Customer problems affecting multiple participants.